yard

 Place flowers in blocks instead of single specimens.
 Repeating those blocks across the bed creates a clean design for you and a predictable buffet for insects.

 Edge paths and vegetable beds with low flowers like sweet alyssum edging, dwarf compact salvia selections, or creeping flowering thyme mats.
-Pollinators will move right from edges into crops like cucumber vines and rambling squash hills.
+Pollinators will move right from edges into cucumber vines and squash hills.

 Use taller plants such as back row hollyhocks, butterfly bush shrubs, and panicle hydrangea forms at the back or center to create windbreaks.
 Calm air pockets make it easier for insects to forage.